 Photographed and produced by Calvin (Juice) Clark.

-Remembering those who are gone by John Folmar
+by John Folmar

 I was quite social in high school, but had long since lost touch with the majority of my classmates.
 I was filled with anticipation and some anxiety over seeing them at the 25th reunion of Ocean View High School in Huntington Beach, California.
 But I looked forward to exchanging information about missing classmates, with thoughts of trying to contact some in the near future.